bewillcott/Java3AT2-Six/README.md

 at the South Metropolitan TAFE, Rockingham, Western Australia.

 This project contains a GUI application that reads any CSV file and displays its contents inside a table.
-If the first row of the CSV data is the header row, then these will be used as the column labels.

 ## Implementation

-**Under Construction**
+Minimum specification for compatible CSV files:

+1. Delimiter is a comma: ','
+2. Quote character is the double quote: '"'
+3. First line is the column headings/field names

+All data is treated as plain text - no special treatment for numbers or dates when columns are sorted.